 The flipside of motivation needs to be addressed – demotivation.
 This can come from a lot of places, but it will often come from other employees or management who are not intrinsically motivated and/or who place an undue workload onto intrinsically motivated employees.
 These employees will soon find that the satisfaction they felt from doing good work is sapped away by a feeling of being overburdened and underserved.
 Look for any employees and management who are taxing intrinsically motivated employees and encourage them to change their ways.
 If they don’t, you may have to terminate them to keep everyone motivated.

 What we’ve given here are rather vague stipulations about motivation because everyone’s motivations, be they intrinsic or extrinsic, are personal.
 The best way to keep your team motivated is to spend time with them, learn about what really matters to them, and implement plans to connect what matters to them and their work.
 There’s money in motivation, too (here’s an extrinsic motivator for you).
-Your Winnipeg accounting firm can help you track the amount spent on learning and encouraging your employees’ motivations and the money earned by increasing their productivity.
+Compass Accounting can help you track the amount spent on learning and encouraging your employees’ motivations and the money earned by increasing their productivity.